Select Page

 This house is named after Walter Tull, who was both a professional footballer and a soldier during World War I. Walter had to give up his career as a footballer to help out in the war, but he then became recognised as the first black officer to lead white British soldiers into battle.

-Turing House (formally Harvey House)
+Turing House (formerly Harvey House)

 Head of House: VACANCY